TheTechRun/TTR-NuleaM512/README.md

 ```
 xinput list | grep -i Compx
 ```
-Now in `mapper.sh` replace "Kensington Expert Wireless TB Mouse" with the right output name.
+Now in `mapper.sh` replace "KCompx 2.4G Receiver Mouse" with the right output name.

-I also made a script like this for the [Kensington Expert](https://github.com/TheTechRun/TTR-KensingtonExpert).
+I also made a script like this for the [Kensington Expert](https://github.com/TheTechRun/TTR-NuleaM512).